-- Upon the receipt of information indicating a controlled substance or alcohol is affecting attendance, performance, or safety at work, employees may be required to submit to a medical examination or drug testing, enroll in the Employee Assistance Program, take leave without pay, and, potentially, be separated from the university. - In the event of prohibited possession, use, or distribution by an employee, administrative or disciplinary action may include, but is not limited to, reprimand, suspension, termination of employment, or arrest or referral to the appropriate law enforcement agency. - If the employee engages in driving as part of his/her job-related duties, such privilege may be revoked. - Any action taken by TAMU may be taken immediately.
+- Upon the receipt of information indicating a drug or alcohol related problem, employees may be required to submit to a medical examination or drug testing, enroll in the Employee Assistance Program, take leave without pay, and potentially, suffer immediate termination. - In the event of confirmation of prohibited possession, use, or distribution by an employee administrative or disciplinary action may include, but is not limited to, reprimand, suspension, or termination of employment or requirement that the employee participate in and/or successfully complete an appropriate rehabilitation program and/or arrest or referral to the appropriate law enforcement agency.

+- Other sanctions may include, but are not limited to, employee counseling sessions, written reprimands, formal discussions with supervisors, decision-making leave, and leave without pay. - If the employee engages in driving as part of his/her job-related duties, such privilege may be revoked. - Any action taken by TAMU may be taken immediately.